praveenscience/GfG-Git-GitHub/README.md

-# GfG Git & GitHub
+# Git & GitHub for Absolute Beginners

 ## Introduction

-Part of Praveen's YouTube Live Stream on Git & GitHub for Beginners.
+Today we are learning the basics of Git & GitHub, how it works, etc. as a part of [Praveen's Live Stream](https://youtu.be/fXB2wkn3TlE).

+### Community

+### Hosts